iiab/iiab/roles/internetarchive/README.md

 # Run all commands as root from dweb-mirror's directory
 sudo sh

-# cd into location for your installation - which varies between platforms
+# cd into location for your installation
-cd /opt/iiab/internetarchive/node_modules/@internetarchive/dweb-mirror || cd /usr/local/node_modules/@internetarchive/dweb-mirror
+cd /opt/iiab/internetarchive/node_modules/@internetarchive/dweb-mirror

 # To get a full list of possible arguments
 ./internetarchive --help